peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### ToEIntegerIfExact
     public EInteger ToEIntegerIfExact()
+Converts this value to an arbitrary-precision integer, checking whether the fractional part of the integer would be lost.

+**Returns:**

+* An arbitrary-precision integer.

+**Throws:**

+* <code>ArithmeticException</code> - This object's value is infinity or
+ not-a-number (NaN).

+* <code>ArithmeticException</code> - This object's value is not an exact integer.

 ### ToEngineeringString
     public String ToEngineeringString()
 Same as toString(), except that when an exponent is used it will be a